WenqiJiang/wenqijiang.github.io/_pages/about.md

 ---

 <!-- Hi!
 My name is Wenqi Jiang.  -->
-I recently received my PhD at [ETH Zurich](https://ethz.ch/), where I am fortunate to be advised by [Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Torsten Hoefler](https://htor.inf.ethz.ch/).
+I recently received my PhD at [ETH Zurich](https://ethz.ch/), where I was fortunate to be advised by [Gustavo Alonso](https://people.inf.ethz.ch/alonso/) and [Torsten Hoefler](https://htor.inf.ethz.ch/).
-Before joining the [Systems Group at ETH Zurich](https://systems.ethz.ch/), I earned my Master's degree from Columbia University and my Bachelor's degree from Huazhong University of Science and Technology, both with honors.
+Before joining the [Systems Group @ ETHz](https://systems.ethz.ch/), I earned my Master's degree from Columbia University and my Bachelor's degree from Huazhong University of Science and Technology, both with honors.
 I have been recognized as one of the ML and Systems Rising Stars and received the AMD HACC Outstanding Researcher Award.

 <!-- TODO: add links to those awards -->
 <!-- https://mlcommons.org/2024/06/2024-mlc-rising-stars/ -->